-Definition 23 (Karp reduction): A polynomial-time computable function f is called a Karp-reduction of S to S' if, for every x, it holds that $x \in S$ if and only if $f(x) \in S'$.
+Definition 2.10 (Karp reduction): A polynomial-time computable function f is called a Karp-reduction of S to S' if, for every x, it holds that $x \in S$ if and only if $f(x) \in S'$ .

 Thus, syntactically speaking, a Karp-reduction is not a Cook-reduction, but it trivially gives rise to one (i.e., on input x, the oracle machine makes query f(x), and returns the oracle answer).
 Being slightly inaccurate but essentially correct, we shall say that Karp-reductions are special cases of Cook-reductions.
 Needless to say, Karp-reductions constitute a very restricted case of Cook-reductions.
 Still, this restricted case suffices for many applications (e.g., most importantly for the theory of NP-completeness (when developed for decision problems)), but not for reducing a search problem to a decision problem.
-Furthermore, whereas each decision problem is Cook-reducible to its complement, some decision problems are not Karp-reducible to their complement (see Exercises 47 and 66).
+Furthermore, whereas each decision problem is Cook-reducible to its complement, some decision problems are not Karp-reducible to their complement (see Exercises 2.7 and 2.33).

 We comment that Karp-reductions may (and should) be augmented in order to handle reductions of search problems to search problems.
-Such an augmented Karp-reduction of the search problem of R to the search problem of R' operates as follows: On input x (an instance for R), the reduction computes x', makes query x' to the oracle R' (i.e., invokes the subroutine for searching R' on input x') obtaining y' such that $(x', y') \in R'$, and uses y' to compute a solution y to x (i.e., $y \in R(x)$).
-Thus, such a reduction can be represented by two polynomial-time computable mappings, f and g, such that $(x, g(x, y')) \in R$ for any y' that solves f(x) (i.e., for y' that satisfies $(f(x), y') \in R'$).
+Such an augmented Karp-reduction of the search problem of R to the search problem of R' operates as follows: On input x (an instance for R), the reduction computes x', makes query x' to the oracle R' (i.e., invokes the subroutine for searching R' on input x') obtaining y' such that $(x', y') \in R'$ , and uses y' to compute a solution y to x(i.e., $y \in R(x)$ ).
+Thus, such a reduction can be represented by two polynomialtime computable mappings, f and g, such that $(x, g(x, y')) \in R$ for any y' that solves f(x) (i.e., for y' that satisfies $(f(x), y') \in R'$ ).
 (Indeed, in general, unlike in the case of decision problems, the reduction cannot just return y' as an answer to x.)
-This augmentation is called a Levin-reduction and, analogously to the case of a Karp-reduction, is often represented by the two polynomial-time computable mappings (i.e., of x to x', and of (x, y') to y).
+This augmentation is called a Levin-reduction and, analogously to the case of a Karp-reduction, is often represented by the two polynomialtime computable mappings (i.e., of x to x', and of (x, y') to y).

-Definition 24 (Levin reduction): A pair of polynomial-time computable functions, f and g, is called a Levin-reduction of R to R' if for every $x \in S_R$ and $y' \in R'(f(x))$ it holds that $(x, g(x, y')) \in R$, where $S_R = \{x : \exists y \text{ s.t. } (x, y) \in R\}$ and $R'(x') = \{y' : (x', y') \in R'\}$.
-In addition, as an augmentation of a Karp-reduction, for every $x \notin S_R$ it must hold that $R'(f(x)) = \emptyset$.
+Definition 2.11 (Levin reduction): A pair of polynomial-time computable functions, f and g, is called a Levin-reduction of R to R' if f is a Karp reduction of $S_R = \{x : \exists y \text{ s.t. } (x, y) \in R\}$ to $S{R'} = \{x' : \exists y' \text{ s.t. } (x', y') \in R'\}$ and for every $x \in S_R$ and $y' \in R'(f(x))$ it holds that $(x, g(x, y')) \in R$ , where $R'(x') = \{y' : (x', y') \in R'\}$ .

-Indeed, the first function in a Levin-reduction (i.e., f) constitutes a Karp-reduction.
-As for the second function (i.e., g), it maps any solution y' for the reduced instance f(x) to a solution for x (where this mapping may also depend on x).
+Indeed, the function f preserves the existence of solutions; that is, for any x, it holds that $R(x) \neq \emptyset$ if and only if $R'(f(x)) \neq \emptyset$ .
+As for the second function (i.e., g), it maps any solution y' for the reduced instance f(x) to a solution for the original instance x (where this mapping may also depend on x).
+It is natural to consider also a third function, which maps solutions for R to solutions for R' (see Exercise 2.28).

 Terminology: In the sequel, whenever we neglect to mention the type of a reduction, we refer to a Cook-reduction.
-Two additional terms, which will be particularly useful in the advanced lectures, are presented next.
+Two additional terms, which will be particularly useful in the advanced chapters, are presented next.